Kizoky/Mr_SmileyII/README.txt

 _________________________________________________________________
 Without building the pk3:

-Extract the .zip file to the desktop (or anywhere else), then drag the folder over the ZDoom.exe(or GZDoom.exe; or Zandronum.exe)
+Extract the .zip file to the desktop (or anywhere else), then drag the folder over the Zandronum.exe
 _________________________________________________________________

 The original Mr. Smiley Head's Safari levels are fully functional, even the animated intermission from Ultimate Doom